Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Proposed Work

-\paragraph{Hyperparameter Selection.} The values for non-learnable hyperparameters ($\alpha, \beta, \gamma, \delta$) are determined empirically via a systematic sweep analysis on the validation sets of two of our smaller datasets.
-Crucially, as shown in Fig.\ref{fig:landscape}, the optimal set of values identified from this constrained analysis is then applied universally across all larger datasets without further tuning to ensure generalisation.
-Our analysis revealed that a specific ratio, i.e., the one that moderately prioritises the local context signal over the global document topic yields consistently strong performance.
+\paragraph{Hyperparameter Selection} The values for non-learnable hyperparameters ($\alpha, \beta, \gamma, \delta$) are determined empirically via a systematic sweep analysis on the validation sets of two of our smaller datasets.
+Crucially, as shown in Figure \ref{Art2:fig:full_landscape}, the optimal set of values identified from this constrained analysis ($\alpha=0.8$, $\delta=0.3$) is then applied universally across all larger datasets without further tuning to ensure generalisation.
+Our analysis revealed that a specific ratio, i.e., the one that moderately prioritises the local context signal ($\alpha=0.8$, $\gamma=0.7$) over the global document topic ($\beta=0.2$, $\delta=0.3$) yields consistently strong performance.
 This finding underscores that the effectiveness of Profiler doesn't lie in dataset-specific tuning, but in its ability to capture a fundamental and generalisable structural property of scholarly networks.
-Please refer the technical appendix (Fig. \ref{fig:full_landscapes}) for a detailed analysis.